 More rough draft from my journal in Haiti. . .

-I was locked in at the Watermissions International compound for the weekend so I decided to make the best use of time by painting an 11′ mural knockoff of The Last Supper (slightly less than actual size) on the WMI headquarters wall.
+I was in lock down at the Watermission compound in Porta Prince for the weekend so I decided to make the best use of time by painting a 12′ mural knockoff of da Vinci’s The Last Supper (slightly less than actual size) on the headquarters main wall.

-It is a celebration of Christ’s sacrifice and to the WMI mission, in the hopes of inspiring others to dedicate their talents to making the world a more compassionate and peaceful place.
+It is a celebration of Christ’s sacrifice and to the painstaking work of Water Mission, now part of The Quench Project, in the hopes of inspiring others to dedicate their talents to making the world a more compassionate and peaceful place.

 I’m one of those Christians who is uncomfortable proselytizing, so I prefer to let my actions speak for me.
 I attend weekly JA (Jesus Anonymous) meetings on Sunday mornings, which is helping with that problem.
 I like the idea of performing my art as a form of worship and as a way to convey the pure Christian message of peace and connection.